 Powered by Graphileon

-We are proud to contribute to the success of the EU-funded M&ETAJo2025 project by providing a flexible Management Information System based on Graphileon application logic.
+Wit our graph-based planning monitoring and reporting, we are proud to contribute to the success of the EU-funded M&ETAJo2025 project by providing a flexible Management Information System based on Graphileon application logic.
 We are convinced that it will help the government of Jordan to closely monitor the delivery of key projects to its population.